What is FIRST?

 Every year, high school students of all over take part in the FRC competition, hosted by FIRST (For the Inspiration and Recognition of Science and Technology) .
 They develop this competition, and later it is announced on the first Saturday of January.
 The students are then given six weeks to design and build a functioning robot.
 These games involve robots racing in circles, throwing balls, grabbing goals, and much more that would be set forth by FIRST.
 Drivers use specially designed controllers to manipulate those robots while human players take part in the game, and add a slight athletic touch.

-Two pits are opposite of each other on play, divided by a curtain.Here, teams maintain their robots, duct-taping cracked welds and mourning snapped shafts.
+The pits are where teams maintain their robots, duct-taping cracked welds and mourning snapped shafts.
 As done, Judges walk about the pits,interviewing and speaking to teams about their designs.
 Occasionally,VIPs including politicians and high-ranking corporate representatives will browse the pits, and start fawning over the robots.

 To make this even better, the competition concludes with an elaborate award ceremony.
 Teams receive a variety of awards, mostly for creative purposes, such as Design Excellence and Gracious Professionalism.
 The tension rises as the ceremony comes to an end, and someone is presented with Engineering Inspiration and Chairman's, the highest awards attainable in the FRC Competition.

 FIRST is a program created by Dean Kamen (shown right on his iconic Segway) and Woodie Flowers in 1989 to promote awareness of science and technology among students.
 FIRST is an activity blending elements of athletic competition with gracious professionalism and cooperation to create a fun, educational experience.
 In Dean's words, FIRST exists "to transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology heroes."